ArduPilot/ardupilot/libraries/AP_Scripting/applets/plane_precland.md

 # Plane Precision Landing

 This script implements a precision landing system for VTOL fixed wing aircraft (quadplanes).

-It is a simple script which is intended to be modified by vendors for their specific aircraft.
+Precision positioning over a landing sensor is supported in QLOITER, QLAND, QRTL and AUTO landing.

 # Parameters